abhishek-rawat18/wordtodigits/README.md

 Author: Abhishek Rawat

-Instructor : Prof. Ramaseshan R

-This package is used to convert the numbers in the input present in word form to the traditional numeric (digits) form.
+This package is used to convert the numbers present in word form in an input passage to the traditional numeric (digits) form.
+The word representation of numbers could be anywhere in the passage.
 It works from zero to nine hundred and ninety nine million nine  hundred and ninety nine thousand and nine hundred and ninety nine.
-It also takes care of the decimal part if present.
+It also takes care of the decimal part, if present.

-To use the package, follow these steps:

-from wordtodigits import convert

-convert("Your Text")

-**1. An example input is shown below:-**
+An example on how to use the package is shown below:-

+import wordtodigits

-A car starts from rest and accelerates for five point two one seconds for a distance of one hundred and ten meters.
+text1 = 'A car accelerates for five point two one seconds for a distance of one hundred and ten meters. ' print(wordtodigits.convert(text1))

-**Expected output**

-A car starts from rest and accelerates for 5.21 seconds for a distance of 110 meters.
+#A car accelerates for 5.21 seconds for a distance of 110 meters.

-**2. Another example input:-**

-Seven hundred million sixty nine thousand point six two one only

-**Expected Output**

-700069000.621 only
+text2 = 'three thousand and fifty three point five is the final score' print(wordtodigits.convert(text2))
+#3053.5 is the final score

+If you find any bugs, or have any suggestions for improvement, contact me at abhishek18.official@gmail.com